alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A description of the alleged offense the arrestee committed

-• The arresting officer and their agency's information.
+• The arresting officers' and their agency's information.

 How Long Do Arrests Stay on Your Record in Alaska